snippyrow/RTX-420/README.md

   If you attempt to send more commands at once than the GPU can handle by not using the BUSY flag, it will slow down.
 Instructions will be queued as if a stack, but stacking instructions takes resources!

+  When updating the status register, you must send a command through the address BUS.
+The data bus will contain everything about the command you just sent.
+When changing the status register, the hardware will only update the changes on the start of the next frame.
+The command register is put through PA.
+The busy flag is the only exception, going outside the GPU towards the driver.
+It is updated asynchronously.

 # For single-buffer graphics' modes:
   In order for the CPU section to write a pixel to video memory, it does as follows:
   First, whether it is in double mode or not, it latches the address and data busses.
 This is done by writing the data to $0x2000.